Flight-Free-UK/flight_free_uk_website/source/posts_travel/bath-to-brittany-with-bikes.html.markdown

 For more tips and inspiration for cycling holidays, check out the holiday section [on the Cycle Sprog website](https://www.cyclesprog.co.uk/category/get-cycling/family-cycling-holidays/).

-###### *Saskia Heijltjes is content editor for family cycling website [Cycle Sprog](https://www.cyclesprog.co.uk/).
+*Saskia Heijltjes is content editor for family cycling website [Cycle Sprog](https://www.cyclesprog.co.uk/).
 She is a mum of two children and a campaigner for better infrastructure for walking, wheeling and cycling.*

+*Y﻿ou can read an extended version of this blog [on the Cycle Sprog website](https://www.cyclesprog.co.uk/get-cycling/family-cycling-holidays/family-holiday-in-brittany-by-bike-train-and-ferry/), with more detail about the bikes, and tips for travelling this way yourself!*